< Expand the Menu to access our Tree Identification pages.

 The Rose-leaved Marara can grow to 30m or more in height and occurs in different types of rainforests.
 It is often a pioneer species in regenerating forest areas (Picture 1).
 The bark has distinct variations from the shallow fissured example to the deeply fissured, more irregular texture shown in the inset, both are very soft and corky (Picture 2).
 Masses of small white flowers held on large terminal panicles turn reddish with age (3).
 The fruit is a tiny rounded and hairy capsule measuring up to 3 mm in diameter.
 It is a reddish brown in colour and contains numerous very fine seeds (4).
 Mature pinnate compound leaves with an opposite arrangement feature up to 7 leaflets, which are; very varied, 12 to more than 20 cm long, mostly elliptic in shape with finely toothed, crenate or nearly entire margins, nearly hairless to very hairy under shady conditions, light to dark green in colour (depending on sun exposure) and rather soft in texture.
 Leaflet apex is acute, base shape is cuneate.
 Other identification characteristics are stipule scars at leaf nodes on branchlets and clearly visible domatia along mid-vein on lower leaflet surface.
 In good sunlight conditions new growth can flush in pink tones (5).
 Distribution: NSW central coast to tropical Qld.

 See Flower Identification and Leaf Identification Page for information on terms used.

 Rosewood Dysoxylum fraserianum Other names: Rose Mahogany

 This tall native tree species is well known for its beautiful timber and can reach a height of up to 40m in its natural habitat of subtropical rainforests (Picture 1).
 Older specimens feature a scaly, reddish brown bark (2).
-Pinnate compound leaves with an alternate arrangement consist of 4 to 10 leaflets (mostly 8) which are; up to 12cm long, mainly lanceolate in shape with entire margins, hairless, dark green, glossy on top, paler green beneath and smooth in texture.
+Pinnate compound leaves with an alternate arrangement consist of 4 to 10 leaflets (mostly 8), which are; up to 12 cm long, mainly lanceolate in shape with entire margins, hairless, dark green, glossy on top, paler green beneath and smooth in texture.
 Large domatia along the mid vein on the underside of the leaflet are a prominent characteristic to assist in identification of this tree species (3, 4, & 5).
 Distribution: NSW south coast to southern Qld.

 Rusty Pittosporum Pittosporum ferrugineum